 - On-premise ETL tools.
 ETL (Extract, Transform, Load) tools can take much of the pain out of moving data by automating the process.
 They extract the data from the data source, perform transformations, and then load the data to the target data warehouse.
 These tools are typically provided on the company’s site.

 - Cloud-based ETL tools.
 These ETL tools are provided in the cloud, where you can grasp the expertise and infrastructure of the vendor.
-Siloed and cloud data warehouse commonly used when a company decides to move siloed data to a cloud data warehouse.
+Siloed and cloud data warehouses are commonly used when a company decides to move siloed data to a cloud data warehouse.

 You can visit our site for consultancy in Power BI and other services too.
 The link mentioned below:

-You can share your feedback and your opinion, what do you think yourself about this blog.
-We hope you enjoyed this blog.
+You can share your feedback and your opinion, what do you think about this blog.
+We hope you enjoyed this post.
 It would be very great if you share it with your friends or on your social handles.
 Thank you!